katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 There are some functions for which you want to calculate some things only once, for example a regular expression matcher compiles the pattern only once.
-Lets look at Katydid's builtin regex function.
+Lets look at Relapse's builtin regex function.

 {% highlight go %}
 import (